 Today, we’re going to take a look at some of the best survey apps available.

 Are survey apps any good?

 Survey sites and apps tend to have a bit of a poor reputation.
 People join, thinking they should be able to earn the same amount as a full-time wage.
 As nice as that would be, it’s just not possible.
-And if it was, most of us would be sat at home filling out questionnaires, rather than facing that daily commute.
+And if it was, most of us would be sitting at home filling out questionnaires, rather than facing that daily commute.

 But that’s not to say you can’t make a decent side income.
 As you can see, I have made well over £900 from the Qmee app alone.
 And combined with all the other apps on my list, it helps to give me extra spending each month.